dwgnr/ki-zentrum.github.io/_pages/cluster.md

     - In other cases, CUDA or CUDA-related libraries may be missing on the host.
 Ensure you have the required module(s) loaded in the correct version (e.g. CUDA, cuDNN, etc.).
     - For information regarding GPU usage monitoring please refer to our [User Guide](user-guide/#working-with-nvidia-gpus).
 - **How can I check whether my job utilizes the GPU properly?**
-    - Attach to a running job and use tools like `nvidia-smi` or `nvtop`
+    - Attach to a running job and use tools like `nvidia-smi` or `nvtop`.
     - For advanced users: Use profiling tools like `nsys` or `ncu`.
     - See the [section on NVIDIA GPUs in our User Guide](user-guide/#working-with-nvidia-gpus) for more information.
 - **The GPU utilization of my Job is poor (i.e., small amount of energy drawn and/or low SM activity).**